DeSoDev/EmbeDeSo/README.md

 This repo includes a github action to enable easy updates of the installed cloudflare worker.

-Lastly - you can only run 1 worker with the name `EmbedDeSo` in a single cloudflare account.
+Lastly - you can only run 1 worker with the name `EmbeDeSo` in a single cloudflare account.
 So if you want to apply this to multiple node domains, you just need it ones and configure the routes on each of the domains that point to the worker.

 ## Dependencies